nishtha-kalra/sia.vision-monorepo/README.md

-# SIA Modern - Creative Story Platform with MongoDB & Web3 Identity
+# SIA Modern - Creative Story Platform with IP Protection

-A comprehensive story creation and publishing platform with **MongoDB Atlas backend**, phone-first authentication, and multi-chain wallet management.
+A comprehensive story creation and publishing platform with **MongoDB Atlas backend**, **custody wallet IP protection**, and **AI-powered content generation**.
 Built with Next.js, Firebase, MongoDB, and TypeScript, organized as a monorepo using Turborepo and pnpm.

 ## 🌟 Key Features